thalhamerb/remote-scheduler/README.md

       max-conccurent-consumers: 10
 ```

-If more than one message broker is defined in the client service, can create the following bean
+If multiple message brokers are defined in the client service, create the following bean
 to define which should be used

 ```